Biden, Bolsonaro hold 1st meeting amid election worries - NewsBreak

 Addressing the Amazon, Bolsonaro again sounded defensive, telling Biden that “at times we feel threatened in our sovereignty in that region of the country.
 But the fact is that Brazil does very well preserve its territory.”

-Biden and Bolsonaro, presidents of the hemisphere’s two largest democracies, met for about 45 minutes, the White House said.
+Biden and Bolsonaro, presidents of the hemisphere's two largest democracies, later met behind closed doors.
 They did not shake hands in front of journalists who witnessed their public comments.

 Unlike during a meeting Biden had earlier Thursday with Canadian Prime Minister Justin Trudeau, the U.S. and Brazilian delegations wore face coverings.